sgranade/choicescript_vscode/README.md

 Open your ChoiceScript folder, often named `mygame`, and the language server will index the entire project.

+Note that, since ChoiceScript files are just text files, the extension treats all `.txt` files as ChoiceScript files.
+To avoid that, only enable the extension for workspaces that contain your ChoiceScript game.

 ## Settings

 To use the style snippets that turn `...` into an ellipsis and `--` into an em-dash, [enable snippet tab completion](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_creating-your-own-snippets).
 Then type three periods and hit tab to turn them into an ellipsis.